nfdi4cat/voc4cat-tool/example/README.md

-### Example files showing typical conversions with voc4cat
+### Example files that demonstrate typical conversions with voc4cat

 For a new vocabulary one would probably start with an xlsx file that does not yet have IRIs.
 In this case hierarchies can be expressed best by indentation: